Arxa/video_text_detection/README.md

 Dr. Athanasios Nikolaidis, nikolaid@teiser.gr

 <h3>Objective</h3>
-The objective of my Thesis was the development of a high quality Image Processing software for the detection and extraction of text displays, in video scenes with complex backgrounds.
-Our approach combines methodologies and techniques presented in popular scientific papers while it also implements custom algorithms and ideas in a highly advanced software development environment.
+The objective of my Thesis was the development of an Image Processing desktop application, capable of detecting and extracting text displays from videos with complex backgrounds.
+My approach implements Machine Learning and Image Analysis methodologies from various popular scientific papers.

 <h3>Technologies</h3>
 JavaFX, OpenCV, LIBSVM, Gradle, JUnit, TestFX